Online Metal Glossary

 Force per unit of area.
 Stress is normally calculated on the basis of the original cross-sectional dimensions.
 The three kinds of stresses are tensile, compressive, and shear.

-see "Corrosion, Stress Cracking."
+See "Corrosion, Stress Cracking."

 The reduction of the effects of internal residual stresses by thermal or mechanical means.